Adrián Balboa

-Adrián Martín Balboa Camacho (born 19 January 1994) is a Uruguayan footballer who plays as a striker for Argentine club Racing Club.
+Adrián Martín Balboa Camacho (born 19 January 1994) is a Uruguayan footballer who plays as a striker for Argentine club Banfield on loan from Russian club Nizhny Novgorod.

 Career

 Born in Montevideo, Balboa came from the youth divisions of Club Sportivo Cerrito, made his professional debut in the 0–1 loss against Villa Teresa on 24 November 2012.
 He scored his first goal for Cerrito in the Derby against Rentistas on 15 December 2012, it was the final goal in the 88 minute which lead the team win the match.

 Balboa after a wonderful season with Cerrito playing 20 games and scoring 6 goals, he brought the attention of various European clubs being interested on him.
 The young attacker went to Greece, to be tested by Panathinaikos and after a week he signed a one-year loan with the club.

 On 5 December, Balboa made his debut for Panathinaikos coming on as a sub in the 3–0 win against Iraklis Psachna.

 In 2014, he returned to Uruguay to play for Danubio.
 He played in two other Uruguayan teams, Liverpool and Villa Teresa before moving to Argentina to join Sarmiento.

 After being relegated to Primera B Nacional on 2016-17 season, he joined Patronato.

+On 30 January 2026, Balboa signed a one-and-a-half-year contract with Russian club Pari Nizhny Novgorod, with an option to extend for one more season.